bopopescu/AZ_Orthofinder/README.md

 AZ scripts
 ==============

+The `orthomcl.config` is a properly corrected configuration file for OrthoMCL.

-The script cached_entrez.py contains funcion `efetch_multiple` that retrieves fasta and gb info from the nucleotide Genbank database.
+The script `cached_entrez.py` contains the function `efetch_multiple` that retrieves fasta and gb info from the nucleotide Genbank database.
-It accepts a query, saves matched sequences to files and returns the dirpath.
+It accepts a species name, then saves matched sequences to files into the `cache` directory and returns the paths.
-If you call it the second time, it will just return the dirpath without fetching the sequencing once more.
+If you call it the second time, it will just return the paths without fetching the sequencing once more.
-See fetch_proteomes.py for the usage.

-The folder othomcl_software contains all OrthoMCL stuff, including binaries which should work for all UNIX system.

-The orthomcl.config is properly corrected configuration file for OrthoMCL.
+The `fetch_proteomes.py` script utilizes `efetch_multiple` to retrieve genomes, then iterates CDS annotations and writes translations into the `../data/<species name>_proteomes` directory.